Skip to Content

 Clouds reflected in Maninjau Lake, surrounded by paddy fields and fishing villages.

-The lake is contained within a crater which was formed millions of years ago.
+The lake is contained within a crater that formed millions of years ago.

 Is Maninjau Lake Worth Visiting?